Rep. Cornelius Hamilton

-Hamilton, a Republican, was the representative for Ohio's 8th congressional district from 1867 to 1869.
+Hamilton was the representative for Ohio’s 8th congressional district and was a Republican.
+He served from 1867 to 1869.

 From Mar 1867 to Mar 1869, Hamilton missed 29 of 150 roll call votes, which is 19.3%.
 This is better than the median of 26.6% among the lifetime records of representatives serving in Mar 1869.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1868-Mar 1869||1||1||100.0%||100th|